grafana/cog/docs/pipelines/creating_pipeline.md

 The following parameters are defined by `cog` and can be used within pipelines:

-* `%__config_dir%`: refers to the directory holding the codegen pipeline.
+* `%__config_dir%`: refers to the directory containing the codegen pipeline.
 * `%__current_dir%`: refers to current working directory (the directory from which the `cog` binary was invoked).

 ## Inputs

-Pipeline can rely on an arbitrary number of inputs, in any of languages described below.
+Pipeline can rely on an arbitrary number of inputs, in any of schema languages described below.

 !!! tip